google/travel-impact-model/README.md

 Tier 2: Global default passenger load factor

-*   For all other flights for which an equivalent public-domain dataset with similar granularity is not currently available, TIM falls back to use a load factor value of **84.5%**.
+*   For all other flights for which an equivalent public-domain dataset with similar granularity is not currently available, the TIM falls back to use a load factor value of **84.5%**.
 This value is derived from [historical data for the U.S.](https://fred.stlouisfed.org/series/LOADFACTOR) from 2019.
 *   An analysis of load factors sourced from publicly available airline investor